 Workweek and hours are flexible.
 Depending on the posting, both paid and unpaid interns may work up to 40 hours per week.

 Students should check our agency's current job opportunities for paid internship postings.
-All interested students must use our online application tool in the job postings area – just register once to apply for openings.
+All interested students must use our online application tool in the job postings area.

 You can also fax or mail completed Comptroller internship applications to:Comptroller of Public Accounts